NickBrisebois/Sims4PackageValidator/README.md

 Automated script for filtering out any corrupted Sims 4 CC.
 Files are passed in via a folder name and then any valid files are written to the output directory with the same folder structure.

-Currently only supports validating .package files but will validate .ts4script files and images as well
+Currently only supports validating .package file *headers* with the actual file content checking not quite complete.
+The end goal is also to validate package files fully along with .ts4scripts and images

 Created for the very specific scenario of restoring Sims 4 CC that was partially recovered from a failed hard drive.